NEURODIVERSE COUPLES COACHING

 An individual session with each partner to discuss in more detail their own history, their experience of the current relationship and their hopes for improving the relationship.

-If you’re wondering whether coaching sessions could help your relationship, feel free to get in touch to arrange an initial appointment for you and your partner, or just for you if your partner does not want to attend.
+If you’re wondering whether coaching sessions could help your relationship, feel free to get in touch to arrange an initial appointment for you and your partner, or just for you if your partner does not wish to attend.